-Entering the Gulf of Elounda, you’ll see a fortress that for centuries many tried to conquer.
-From 1905 to 1957, it was Greece’s designated leper colony.
-It was this story that inspired the award-winning novel by Victoria Hislop, "The Island", which in turn was developed into a popular Greek television drama.
-Today, you can take a boat or swim across and you’ll still feel the mystical energy and weighty history of the island.
+Entering the Bay of Elounda, you’ll see a fortress that for centuries many tried to conquer until, from 1905 to 1957, it was Greece’s designated leper colony.
+The story of Spinalonga inspired the award-winning novel by Victoria Hislop, The Island, which in turn was developed into a popular Greek television drama.
+Today, you can take a boat or swim across to Spinalonga and you’ll still feel its mystical energy and weighty history.

 Across from Spinalonga, you’ll find the picturesque fishing village of Plaka, where you can wander through cobblestone streets and dine in waterfront fish tavernas.
 Then travel past the abandoned village of Havgas, with a panoramic view of the gulf, and on to the untouched villages of Kastelli and Fourni.
 Don’t miss the restored Aretiou Monastery with its well-tended garden – it’s one of the most significant attractions in the area.

 Just 10km from Agios Nikolaos you can visit the site of one of the 100 most important cities of ancient Crete, whose population numbered more than 30,000.
 Here they worshipped Zeus Tallaeus, the goddess Artemis Britomartys and Apollo.